Best Ever Classic Apple Pie Recipe

 Don’t you love the classics?
 We sure do here!
 Our daughter has a passion for a great apple pie and she had been begging dad to make his Best Ever Classic Apple Pie Recipe.
 You know the kind of pie I am talking about.
 That tender, flavorful, tasty crust that you actually want to eat the entire piece and not leave the edge behind.
 Then there is the “just done right” apples that are full of cinnamon goodness.
 Pretty much, the best ever pie!!
 Well, I have a contender here for you today.

 What is your apple of choice for a pie?
 You want an apple that is sweet and tart and that doesn’t break down when cooking.
 Some suggestions are Honeycrisp, Granny Smith, Melrose, Braeburn, Winesap, Rome Beauty.
 We have always used either Granny Smith or Honeycrisp.
 For today’s pie we selected Honeycrisp which I find to be a great eating apple also.
+Also, try our Apple Cranberry Pie with an amazing crumble topping.

 This pie is a perfect slicing pie too, not too juicy where everything is soggy.
 The crust is gorgeously browned with an egg wash and then a dusting of sugar and cinnamon.
 This is a favorite of so many people at anytime of the year.